Tensor

 from torchvision.transforms import Normalize, ToPILImage, Resize

-from tips.plot import plot_pil_images
+from shared.utils import plot_pil_images

 x = torch.randn([1,256,256])